osmedeus/documentation/src/faq.md

     4. Just use diff comparison of each flow file and see what difference field mean [**here**](/workflow/)

 ???+ question "Where should I put my token (Github, Shodan, etc)?"
-    All you need to do is follow [**this guide**](/installation/token/)
+    All you need to do is follow [**this guide to setup the token**](/installation/token/)

-???+ info "I found a new tool that pretty awesome.
+???+ info "I found a new tool that is pretty awesome.
 Can you add it in Osmedeus?"
     Yes, just follow [**this guide**](/workflow/customize-your-own-workflow/) to add it to your workflow.

-???+ question "Why Osmedeus didn't found any vulnerability even when I scan it with the intentionally vulnerable app?"
+???+ question "Why Osmedeus didn't find any vulnerability even when I scan it with the intentionally vulnerable app?"
     Again it very much depends on your target.
-Osmedeus is really shine on large scope targets not the single intentionally vulnerable webapp.
-Just scan some random VDP and you will see the result.
+Osmedeus really shine on large scope targets, not the single intentionally vulnerable web app.
+Just scan some random VDP then you will see the result.
-    The reason it won't find any vulnerability on the intentionally vulnerable app is the vulnscan module won't support it.
+    The reason it won't find any vulnerability on the intentionally vulnerable app is the **vulnscan** module won't support it.
 But you're always welcome to customize the workflow to do so.

 ???+ info "Is it support Proxy?"
     Nope, natively it doesn't support proxy.
 But since the design of the tool is running other 3rd tools and a lot of them doesn't support proxy by default.
-I've already consider **proxychains** but it's make it extremely slow and broke a lot of thing.
+I've already consider **proxychains** but it makes it extremely slow and broke a lot of things.

+???+ question "I run the cloud scan with `-c 1` why it's only spin up 1 vps?"
+    It's only ran in 1 vps because you only have 1 target run like `osmedeus cloud -c 2 -f general -t sample.com -t another.com` will run 2 vps.

+???+ info "I accidently terminated the scan.
+How can I restart or resume it?"
+    Just run the command again to start a fresh scan or run the same command with `--resume` flag to resume the scan if any reports file exist.

+???+ question "I stop the scan with `Ctrl+C` in the middle of it.
+Is it possible to create a summary report?"
+    Yes, you can the `osmedeus report` command will check the runtime file in workspace and will show what store in there.

+???+ info "Why you use multiple tools for the same purpose in your workflow?"
+    I choose some tools over the others because they gave more accurate results.
+You can always manually test to see the result then decide which one is better.
+Of course, you are always welcome to customize your workflow to do so.

+???+ question "Does the X scan run tool Y or not?"
+    1. Read the flow and module files to see what a step actually run
+    2. Seriously, read the flow and module files.
+    3. Remember that you were warned twice about reading the flow and module files.
+    4. Just search your tool command in the workflow folder.